Skip to main content

 4. Adjusted Trial Balance

-A trial balance helps check the arithmetic accuracy of accounts.
-Remember that the trial balance doesn’t find other types of errors such as amounts posted in the wrong account.
+A trial balance checks the arithmetic accuracy of accounts but doesn’t find other errors like amounts posted in the wrong account.

 Step 2: Prepare the Income Statement

-Let’s look at Amazon’s financial statements to help give context to each of these as I explain them, starting with the income statement.
+Let’s examine Amazon’s financial statements for context, starting with the income statement.

-As I mentioned before, when preparing financial statements manually, you’ll want to start with the income statement.
-The sequence doesn’t matter when you use an accounting system.
+When preparing financial statements manually, start with the income statement.
+The sequence doesn’t matter with an accounting system.

-The reason?
-The net income calculated at the end of the income statement is added to retained earnings, which is required to complete the statement of changes in equity.
-And the equity figure is needed to complete the balance sheet.
+Why?
+The net income at the end of the income statement is added to retained earnings, required to complete the statement of changes in equity.
+The equity figure is needed to prepare the balance sheet.

 1. Start with Revenue

-Sum up all the sales during the period, net of returns.
-Don’t add any other types of income here, such as income from rent or interest—that’s not revenue.
+Sum up all net sales during the period.
+Don’t include other income types like rent or interest — that’s not revenue.

 2. Subtract Expenses